shopware/docs/guides/installation/devenv.md

 {% tabs %}
 {% tab title="Symfony Flex" %}
-If you are already using Symfony Flex, you require a composer package to get a basic devenv configuration:
+If you are already using Symfony Flex, you require a Composer package to get a basic devenv configuration:

 ```bash
 composer require devenv